 On the date of the occurrence, our client parked her car in a marked parking space in the restaurant parking lot.
 As she attempted to exit her vehicle, she slipped on a sheet of ice and/or snow left behind by the defendant during the plowing process of its parking lot.

-Based upon the facts and circumstances surrounding the occurrence at issue, we argued to the defendant's insurance carrier that it was clear that the sole proximate cause of the collision was the negligent conduct of their insured.
+We alleged to the defendant's liability insurance carrier that based upon the facts and circumstances surrounding the occurrence at issue, it is clear that a proximate cause of the slip and fall occurrence was the negligent conduct of the restaurant owners.

 Immediately after the fall, our client started to experience left wrist pain.
 Due to ongoing and increasing pain, she sought medical treatment with a medical doctor.
 There, she complained of left wrist pain.
 A history was taken, she was examined and diagnostic tests were ordered, including left hand and left wrist x-rays.